dotnet/csharpstandard/standard/expressions.md

     ;
 ```

-Given a pattern context expression *e*, if *designation* is the identifier `_` (see §discards-new-clause) the value of *e* is not bound to anything.
+Given a pattern input value *e*, if *designation* is the identifier `_` (see §discards-new-clause) the value of *e* is not bound to anything.
 (Although a declared variable with that name may be in scope at that point, that named variable is not seen in this context.)
-If *designation* is any other identifier, at runtime the value of *e* is bound to a newly introduced local variable ([§10.2.8](variables.md#1028-local-variables)) of than name whose type is the static type of *e*, and that local variable is definitely assigned ([§10.4](variables.md#104-definite-assignment)) with the value of the pattern context expression.
+If *designation* is any other identifier, at runtime the value of *e* is bound to a newly introduced local variable ([§10.2.8](variables.md#1028-local-variables)) of than name whose type is the static type of *e*, and that local variable is definitely assigned ([§10.4](variables.md#104-definite-assignment)) with the value of the pattern input value.

 It is an error if the name `var` binds to a type.

 ## 12.3 Static and Dynamic Binding